 Feeling down or sad from time to time is absolutely normal.
 But if these feelings last for two weeks or more, or start affecting everyday life, it could be a sign of depression.
 People can exhibit symptoms of depression in many ways: sadness, irritability, social withdrawal, self-destructive behavior, loss of interest in activities, change in appetite, and change in sleep patterns.
 Rather than determining if your loved one is depressed based on one symptom or another, I would recommend noting any significant change in the person’s behaviour, mood, or personality.

-Depression can develop slowly and it’s usually people around who observe change in behaviour and mood before the depressed person does.
+Depression can develop slowly and it’s usually people around who observe change in behavior and mood before the depressed person does.
 If you feel like you know someone dear who you think is depressed, here are some concrete signs to look out for with the two aspects of their mind and body:

 ● Continuous low mood or sadness, at times despite nothing majorly having gone wrong